0xf0xy/Write-ups/README.md

 - 🧠 Final thoughts or tips

 > All content is written with a chill tone.
-> Because hacking should be fun — not a compliance report.
+> Because CTF should be fun — not a compliance report.

 <br>